sean-madu/hot-takes-hedging/README.md

 * **Business**
 * **Past topics of interest**

-Then uses AI to recommend investment actions based on the news
+Then uses AI to recommend investment actions (please do NOT follow them, it is meant as a showcase of how BAD it can be, not as financial advice) based on the news

 ---